The cheapest way to iOS 13? The new iPod Touch

-Apple released a new iPod Touch for 2019 this year.
+Apple released a new iPod Touch for 2019 a couple months back.
 It costs $200 and has a small, low-resolution screen.
 If you already own an iPhone past the iPhone 5, there's no reason to even consider buying the iPod Touch.
 Probably the same deal if you own a recent iPad.
 If, however, you've never owned an iOS device or have in the past and want back in, at $200 the iPod Touch is now the cheapest iOS entry point.

 But it's not your only $200 option.
 Nintendo this week announced a new scaled down version of its Nintendo Switch, called the Switch Lite.
 The $200 gaming system is smaller than the original Switch and can't connect to a TV.
 So how does the Switch Lite compare to the iPod Touch?